 Do I have to pay at the time of registration?

 Valley Driving School offers individual lessons and/or classroom courses which you may pay for separately.
 We also offer packages with special pricing that combine your on-road training and classroom courses.
-All lessons and courses can be paid as you attend.
+Lessons and courses can be paid for as you schedule each session.

 WILL YOU PROVIDE A CAR FOR MY LESSONS?

 Do driving schools provide cars?
 Valley Driving School does!
 There are a number of reasons why we recommend using a driving school car to learn to drive.
 One reason is that learning to drive can be tough on vehicles.
 Our vehicles are routinely checked and maintained, providing peace of mind while you're driving with us.
 Another reason to use a driving school car is that our vehicles have dual-foot controls.
 This means that the Instructor has access to both the brake and accelerator to step in and help if needed.